marcusbritanicus/NewBreeze/README.md

 #NewBreeze
 ## A fast and light-weight file manager based on Qt4

+###Note: NewBreeze 3.0 is in the oven.
+Expect several changes..!!

 Built on top of the Powerful Qt4 GUI Toolkit, this file manager is sleek, stylish and fast.
 Some of its features are